Top 10 employee benefits and their tax (dis)deductibility

 6/ Extra leave and sick days

-Extra leave (i.e. more than the statutory 4 weeks) or sick days are specific for both employees and employers in that they are not subject to any special rules set by law.
+Sick days are specific to both employees and employers in that they are not subject to any special rules set by law.
 Sick days can be paid in various ways, most often at the rate of average earnings, but it depends on the employer's decision.

 Sick days cannot be carried over to the next year and you are not obliged to pay them when you leave your job, when you move from maternity leave to parental leave, etc.

-Employee training allowances are of value to both employees and employers who can benefit from the newly acquired experience and skills of their staff.
+Employee training allowances are of value to both employees and employers who can benefit from the newly acquired experience and skills of their employees.

-For employers: in order for an employer to be able to deduct a training allowance from tax, the training must be related to the work of the company (e.g. an accounting course for accountants, not a drawing course).
+For employers: to be a tax deductible expense from the employer's point of view, the training must be job-related (e.g. an accounting course for accountants, not a drawing course)

-For the employee: to avoid having to pay tax on the training allowance, it must be provided in kind - i.e. you will reimburse the invoice directly to the training agency.
-However, the annual limit for non-monetary benefits of ½ of the minimum wage still applies for the tax exemption of the contribution; once this limit is exceeded (in total for all non-monetary benefits), the extra amount must be taxed and mandatory contributions must be paid.
+For employees: in order for the employee not to have to pay tax on the training allowance, it must be provided in kind - i.e. you will reimburse the invoice directly to the training agency.

 8/ Multisport card

-The Multisport card is an employee benefit that allows you to use one free or discounted entry to a network of relaxation and exercise facilities throughout the Czech Republic every day.
+The Multisport card is an employee benefit that allows you to use one free or discounted entry to a network of relaxation and exercise facilities across the country every day.

-For employers: it is a tax-deductible expense, so the company cannot reduce its tax base by the amount of its contribution to the card.
-However, it does not pay social security and health insurance contributions on the amount, so it is still a saving for the company compared to the increase in salary.
+For employers.
+However, the company does not pay social security and health insurance contributions on the amount, so it is still a saving for the company compared to the salary increase.

 For employees: the Multisport card is exempt from income tax and national insurance contributions if, together with other non-monetary benefits, it does not exceed half of the current average wage.
 If the employee pays for the card in part or in full, the cost of the card is always deducted from the employee's net pay.